Dfeldbaum/aem-fed-mixins/README.md

 ### Pixels to REM Converter

-Convert to rem units for any css property by inserting a pixel value as a number into the mixin’s expression.
+Convert to rem units for any css property by inserting a pixel value as a number into a rem expression:

 ```
 .demo-text {